 Wilmington Railroad Museum

 In the following series of pictures you will see some of the many aspects of the Museum's model railroads.
-All told, we have 20 operating units in four scales throughout the Museum, demonstrating the craftsmanship of this fascinating hobby.
+All told, we have 20 operating units in four scales throughout the Museum, demonstrating the craftsmanship of this fascinating hobby, and there are more than 50,000 hours of volunteer work invested in the displays.
 If these inspire you to investigate model railroading further we recommend a visit to the web site maintained by the National Model Railroad Association.
 Their introduction to model railroading information page can be found at www.nmra.org/beginner/.

 More photographs of our model railroad layout can be seen on "flickr".
 Click on this URL to have a look -http://www.flickr.com/photos/47241512@N06/show/